Day 2 (20.6km, 897m)

 The inner is three sides of sinylon [a thin layer of the material impregnated using silicone] with a floor made of a stronger material called chikara [a Japanese word for power] and a door constructed of half sinylon and half mosquito mesh.
 The wind was strong enough to be squeezing through the mesh and creating a light flow of air across my face, which was a pleasant contrast to the warmth of the sleeping bag but strong enough to wake me up.
 The chikara floor did not let through any damp and all in all I am happy with the, let’s call it the Troookstar, set-up.
 There’s still work to do learning how to adjust the inner, but that’s all part and parcel of adapting to a new tent.

-The added bonus of the space under the Troookstar – which was held up by the walking pole with the zinc oxide plaster – is being able to rig up a washing line.
-The socks, shoes and the inner soles have dried over night, despite a touch of frost, which the sun easily dries off from the outer skin.
+The added bonus of the space under the Troookstar – which was held up by the walking pole with the zinc oxide plaster – is being able to rig up the washing line.
+The socks, shoes and the inner soles have dried over night, despite a touch of frost, which the sun easily dries off from the outer skin of the Troookstar.
 It has been an odd 12 hours of weather.
 Strong winds that die down to give way to cold and frost before the sun comes out to play.
 Weird and beautiful.

 A look west along the edge of the loch, the route walked the day before, reveals at least two people striking camp at the spot that was spied the previous night.
 It is probably two of the ABCD boys because from what can be made out the shapes appear to be blokes with one-man tents.
 It is just too far away to make out much detail and they are just blurry shapes at a distance.
 And they are distant enough to not spoil the tranquillity of the morning.
 It would be sociable, as in the spirit of the challenge, to say hello, away from that fish smell, and explain my hasty exit from Lochailort Inn.

 This morning is one of those occasions walking on the hills or coast that stick in your memory for years, if not forever.
-This is one of those days that will remain forever, through thick and thin, fog and rain, good times or bad times.
+Through thick and thin, fog and rain, good times or bad times.
 One of those days that when you are crammed into a train, London tube or Christmas shopping queue in the cold of winter it will snap you from the depths of gloom.

 The sleeping bag aired and packed with the rest of the kit; the campsite checked for rubbish and pegs, the path, or swamp, to the head of the loch beckons.
 It is time to make some mileage and height.
 If the weather holds this will be a glorious, thirsty, day’s walking.